honmanyau/front-end-puzzles/src/puzzles/001-blocked-blog/README.md

 ## Requirements

+* Make sure that resources are not cached
 * Identify and describe the problem
 * Reduce the TTFR to less than 3.5 seconds

 ## Constraints

-* Do not inspect or modify the content of any JavaScript files in this puzzle
+* Do not inspect or modify the content of anything in the `server` subdirectory
-* Make sure that resources are not cached